alpacaaa/wadoo/README.markdown

 This trick works for any parameter.
 GET will always take precedence.

+### Filters

+Filters extend Wadoo functionalities.
+By default, it comes with two filters.

+- **HTML5 doctype**
+Works pretty much the same as the [Symphony extension](https://github.com/domain7/html5_doctype/) it is based upon.

+- **Markdown**
+Turn markdown into html.
+It can either process specific nodes in your xml documents (just add a `@markdown-process` attribute to target those elements) or files with markdown text only, which should just have a valid extension (the most common are supported, i.e. `.markdown`, `md` and so on).

 ### Note to Symphony CMS users

 A few words to those enlightened people using Symphony CMS.